 Choose a local issue that you can lobby on, and print out a few pages of a petition - it is easy to look online for suitable formats.
 Think about who you want to petition - it might be the current council or your state member of Parliament.
-This way, you have an easy 'call to action' and it is a great way to get phone numbers and email addresses.

-some other ideas...
+This way, you have an easy 'call to action' and it is a great way to get phone some other ideas...